|

 The prancing horse featured on the Ferrari

-logo was the emblem of Italian WWII flying ace Fancesco Baracca, whose
+logo was the emblem of Italian WWI flying ace Fancesco Baracca, whose

 parents persuaded Enzo Ferrari to use the symbol of their late son